DigitalOcean Holdings, Inc. (DOCN) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the company had gained 15.82% over the past month.
-This has outpaced the Computer and Technology sector's gain of 3.46% and the S&P 500's gain of 3.39% in that time.
+Heading into today, shares of the company had gained 24.33% over the past month, outpacing the Computer and Technology sector's gain of 1.16% and the S&P 500's gain of 3.43% in that time.

-Wall Street will be looking for positivity from DigitalOcean Holdings, Inc. as it approaches its next earnings report date.
-This is expected to be August 3, 2023.
-On that day, DigitalOcean Holdings, Inc. is projected to report earnings of $0.40 per share, which would represent year-over-year growth of 100%.
-Meanwhile, our latest consensus estimate is calling for revenue of $169.82 million, up 26.85% from the prior-year quarter.
+Investors will be hoping for strength from DigitalOcean Holdings, Inc. as it approaches its next earnings release, which is expected to be August 3, 2023.
+The company is expected to report EPS of $0.40, up 100% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $169.82 million, up 26.85% from the year-ago period.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-DigitalOcean Holdings, Inc. currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+DigitalOcean Holdings, Inc. is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that DigitalOcean Holdings, Inc. has a Forward P/E ratio of 29.62 right now.
-For comparison, its industry has an average Forward P/E of 44.28, which means DigitalOcean Holdings, Inc. is trading at a discount to the group.
+In terms of valuation, DigitalOcean Holdings, Inc. is currently trading at a Forward P/E ratio of 28.91.
+For comparison, its industry has an average Forward P/E of 43.5, which means DigitalOcean Holdings, Inc. is trading at a discount to the group.

-It is also worth noting that DOCN currently has a PEG ratio of 0.67.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Internet - Software industry currently had an average PEG ratio of 1.85 as of yesterday's close.
+Investors should also note that DOCN has a PEG ratio of 0.65 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Internet - Software was holding an average PEG ratio of 1.8 at yesterday's closing price.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 73, which puts it in the top 29% of all 250+ industries.
+This group has a Zacks Industry Rank of 77, putting it in the top 31% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report